avantus-tech/pyproject-runner/README.md

 devserver = { cmd = "flask run --app ./hello.py --debug", help = "Start a development server in debug mode" }
 ```

+### `tool.uv.managed`

+Optional setting for projects that are not using uv.

+Set to `false` for projects not using uv or when uv is not managing the virtual environment,
+indicating that the `VIRTUAL_ENV` environment variable will be used to find an alternate path
+for the virtual environment.
+It is unnecessary to set this if the default `.venv` is used.

+See the [uv documentation](https://docs.astral.sh/uv/reference/settings/#managed) for more information on this setting.

 ### Environment file syntax

 Environment variables may be loaded from a file or string, expanding variables as needed.
 The